You can build

 So I realized, if my negative self-talk loop started back up, that meant it had stopped.

 I’m super type-A, perfectionistic, overanalyze everything, and tend to never slow down.
-I’d struggled with anxiety, depression, and disordered eating since my pre-teen years, and this was like a miracle balm.
+I’d struggled with anxiety, depression, and disordered eating for years, and this was like a miracle balm.

 At yoga, I discovered that it actually did feel pretty good to move my body.
 And my body was good at yoga.
 Sure there were some shapes that the teacher asked me to make that just were not happening.
 But for the most part, when I’d practice, I would leave class feeling calm, grounded, and sure of myself.